 - 4.1 The Board shall hold its regular meetings at least six (6) times during the calendar year, which shall be held after the end of the financial year for performance assessment, after the Annual Shareholders' Meeting for its organizational meeting and on a quarterly basis or as often as may be necessary.
 The quarterly meetings shall consider, among others, the quarterly financial results. - 4.2 Special meetings of the Board may be convened at the request of the Chairman or Vice Chairman or by at least three members of the Board. - 4.3 Unless otherwise agreed, notice of each meeting confirming the venue, time and date of the meeting shall be forwarded to the directors at least five (5) business days in advance of each scheduled meeting date together with the agenda and supporting papers.
-The notice of meeting may be transmitted by e-mail, facsimile transmission, personal delivery or through courier.

-- 4.4 The Board agenda for each meeting shall be set by the Chairman of the Board in consultation with the Chief Executive Officer and Company Secretary.
+The notice of meeting may be transmitted by e-mail, facsimile transmission, personal delivery or through courier. - 4.4 The Board agenda for each meeting shall be set by the Chairman of the Board in consultation with the Chief Executive Officer and Company Secretary.
 Board papers providing comprehensive information on the agenda items shall be circulated to the Directors at least five (5) business days prior to the meeting to enable them to consider the matters in advance and prepare for the meeting.
-Operations and financial reports are also provided to the Board on a regular basis. - 4.5 The meetings shall be presided by the Chairman of the Board, or in his absence, by the Vice Chairman or such other members of the Board who may be designated for the purpose. - 4.6 Five directors, which is a majority of the Directors, constitute a quorum for the transaction of corporate business. - 4.7 A director who is unable to physically attend a meeting in person may participate via audio/video conference or convey his/her views in writing through another director or the company secretary. - 4.8 The Board seek to make decisions by consensus.
+Operations and financial reports are also provided to the Board on a regular basis. - 4.5 The meetings shall be presided by the Chairman of the Board, or in his absence, by the Vice Chairman or such other members of the Board who may be designated for the purpose. - 4.6 Except when the law requires a higher membership attendance for quorum for certain specific matters, at least 2/3 of the entire membership of the Board shall constitute a quorum for the transaction of corporate business. - 4.7 A director who is unable to physically attend a meeting in person may participate via audio/video conference or convey his/her views in writing through another director or the company secretary.

+- 4.8 The Board seek to make decisions by consensus.
 Where there is a divergence of views, decisions are made by majority vote. - 4.9 Deliberations and decisions of the Board and Board Committees are minuted and filed. - 4.10 Minutes of the meeting will be recorded and maintained by the Corporate Secretary and presented to the Board at the next meeting for approval.
 It shall be signed by the Secretary and attested by the directors present during the meeting. - 4.11 At least once a year, the Non-Executive Directors shall meet on an executive session without the presence of management or any of the executive directors.
 The non-executive directors shall also hold separate meetings with the external auditor, internal auditor, compliance officer and risk officer without the presence of Management.
 Such executive session shall be presided by the Lead Independent Director. - 4.12 The Board may from time to time invite corporate officers, other employees and advisors to attend Board or committee meetings whenever deemed appropriate.